cp7crash/azfunc-shorturl/readme.md

 0. With a bit of luck, that's it!

 # CMS Refresh Setup
 The function can be set up to pull in documents and build the storage table through a back-end CMS, assuming the appropriate cms settings are provided.
 The desired CMS handler can be specified through the `CmsType` configuration entry, it's associated settings within a comma delimited list within `CmsSettings` and a private/special URL within `CmsRefreshKey`.
-CMS handlers can be built through the `ICmsHandler` interface and `CmsHandler` base class and the following pre-built handlers are included:
+CMS handlers can be built through the `CmsHandler` base class and the following pre-built handlers are included:

 0. [Prismic.io](PrismicHandler/prismic-setup.md)